About Trees and Bees

 Trees & Bees, Please!
 Nepal

-In Sarlahi district, a Terai along the base of the Chure mountain of Nepal, women have used their local knowledge of the environment to develop a sustainable relationship with the forests that surround the community.
+In Sarlahi district, along the base of the Chure mountain of Nepal, women have used their local knowledge of the environment to develop a sustainable relationship with the forests that surround the community.
 The residents of Sarlahi collect wild fruits, nuts, bamboo shoots, mushrooms and medicinal plants from the forest for their own consumption, but they also supplement their income by selling their excess goods.
 However, the irregular weather patterns caused by climate change and the flooding of a nearby river , which was caused by deforestation on upstream areas, has jeopardized the community's ability to sustainably utilize the forest’s natural resources.
 To adapt to this reality, the women-led Community Forest User Groups (CFUG) of Bishnupur and Pragatishil of Hariwon Municipality of Sarlahi district had a plan: through beekeeping and agroforestry, they could integrate fruit trees into the forests.
 The result would increase forest cover and help them generate additional revenues for their livelihoods.

 What did such an initiative hope to accomplish?